 What is escalation management?

-Escalation management is the process of prioritizing customer support issues, evaluating problems based on severity, and making sure the appropriate representatives are assigned to handle them.
+Escalation management prioritizes customer support team issues, evaluates problems based on severity, and ensures the appropriate representatives are assigned to handle them.

 Managing escalations is a key part of keeping more customers.
 You need to keep your customer response time low and give your finest representatives authority over their cases.
 More people will be happy with the outcome.